Feyerabend/vm/jvm1/README.md

 of a virtual machine.
 I started with Java when it first came out as beta in 1995.
 You could then download Java and its tools, if you adhere to it from a educational viewpoint.
-I dived into Java, and wrote a simple introduction in 1997 to the language which was printed and reprinted in a total of 16.000 ex.[^progjava] I was invited as a journalist to JavaOne, San Fransisco, in 1999.
+I dived into Java, and wrote a simple introduction in 1997 to the language which was printed and reprinted in a total of 16.000 copies.[^progjava] I was invited as a journalist to JavaOne, San Fransisco, in 1999.
 Java was hot and exciting.
 But I wasn't the only one  absorbed with the apparent future.
 The web was growing quite fast, and Java promised to deliver a way to work with programs across the web we didn't see from elsewere.
 Today it's quite another story, and maybe Java will fade as things change.
 But that's another story ...